Sagar Alias Jacky Reloaded: Plot

 Sagar Alias Jacky is a powerful international crime boss, who is famous for solving problems among big criminal organisations and smuggling diamonds.
 The CM Chandrashekharan's son-in-law Manu is kidnapped and the cops are unable to find a clue.
 Manu's wife Indu realises that the police have been influenced by her brother Hari who seems to know the kidnappers.
 Indu decides to call her best friend Jacky to help find Manu.
 Jacky calls his henchmen all over Kerala for the job, where the gang travels to Goa where Jacky's contact Ferad tells him that the kidnappers are the Rosario brothers Michael "Big B" Rosario and David Rosario, who run the most powerful crime syndicate.
 Ferad also mentions that Manu is an active participant in gambling and ended up getting taken after a failed promise to the Rosarios, thereby losing their money.
 After considerable difficulties, Jacky and his gang locate the night club where Manu is held hostage and helps him to escape.
 Sagar, conscious of Manu's history, advices him to change ways.

 This audacity does not sit well with the Rosarios who swear vengeance against Jacky.
 They kidnap one of Jacky's favourite gangsters and demand ransom.
 Jacky responds by kidnapping two of the three Rosario brothers and demands that his man be released.
 Realising that they would never be able to defeat Jacky in a heads-on battle, the Rosario brothers make a deal with Manu and Hari to deliver Sagar's current location, much to Sagar's anger.
 The Rosarios then try to assassinate Jacky, but to no avail.
 Frustrated with repeated defeats, the Rosarios approach Jacky's former crime partner Nanthakrishna Naina, who supplies them Sheikh Imran, an internationally infamous assassin.

 Feeling guilty of his actions and endangering Sagar's friendship, Manu seeks redemption but gets assassinated by Imran, in front of Indu.
 Jacky gets framed for the murder, but the Rosarios's plan backfires as Indu provides witness that Jacky was not responsible for her husband's murder.
 Imran is then asked to assassinate Jacky, where he manages to kill Jacky's bodyguard, but Jacky escapes, hunting down Imran and killing him.
 The Rosarios kidnaps Jacky's girlfriend Arathi, a news reporter and kills her.
 Jacky is asked to arrive at a place to work out a deal.
 When Jacky reaches there, he finds Arathi dead.
 Enraged, Jacky goes to the Rosarios' club and goes on a killing spree, where he later leaves to Dubai where Naina is hiding on a yacht.
-With the help of his bodygaurd, Jacky plants explosives on the yacht which kills Naina.
+With the help of his bodyguard, Jacky plants explosives on the yacht which kills Naina.
 Jacky informs Indu that Manu's death has been avenged.